haskellfoundation/certification-syllabi/brainstorming.md

 -- Q: Convert the type signatures of `bsToScore` and `bsToStdGen` and `getData` so that they use phantom types.
-(3) -- A: BSMessage Score -> Score and BSMessage Seed -> Seed bsToScore :: ByteString -> Score (1) bsToScore = decode
+(3) -- A: BSMessage Score -> Score and BSMessage Seed -> Seed -- NOTE: Should probably have some error handling when parsing. bsToScore :: ByteString -> Score (1) bsToScore = decode